 To prevent back pain flare-ups, ergonomics is crucial.
 Your office chair must have enough padding, adjustable height, and proper and well-distributed support.
 Do not slouch while you are seated.
 Practice good posture whenever possible.
 Driving or riding in a car can trigger flare-ups as well.
 To prevent this from happening, adjust your seat so you don’t have to stretch or slouch to reach the pedals and the steering wheel.

 Are you overweight?
 Losing a few pounds may be beneficial.
 When you are overweight, your centre of gravity may shift, causing your back to support extra weight.
 This may give you backache.

 Repetitive stress injuries should be avoided at all costs.
 Over time, they may develop into more serious, difficult-to-treat problems.
 Do not sit or stand in one position for prolonged periods.
 Shift, take short walks, and stretch whenever you can.

-.
+Study Motion Mastery, participate in a Workshop or meet Ulf and make an appointment.
 Learning how to get rid of the built-up tension in your body may help alleviate pain and make your movements easier.
 It is one of the best ways to solve body problems, and will be especially beneficial for back pain sufferers.